 Melasma is a difficult skin condition to treat as it can reappear at any point.
 Laser therapy is the most effective method to diminish and eliminate the dark patches associated with melasma.
 Using a handheld laser device, light energy is directed at the targeted areas and absorbed by the skin.
 The light energy breaks up the pigment, diminishing and even erasing the appearance of melasma.

-Each patient’s laser treatment is customized based on factors including skin tone and the extent of the condition.
-At Miami Dermatology and Laser Institute, we evaluate each patient’s condition before customizing a laser treatment plan.
+Due to the fact that we prioritize the welfare and safety of each patient who comes through our doors, every laser treatment is customized based on factors including skin tone and the extent of the condition.
+At Miami Dermatology and Laser Institute, we carefully evaluate each patient’s condition before thoughtfully customizing a laser treatment plan that is best suited for their needs.
 It is common for our dermatologists to use a combination of laser treatments to get the best results.
 Each treatment typically takes about an hour and is not painful.

 Treating melasma requires great care in the approach, as too much treatment may exacerbate the condition.
 Laser treatments typically result in mild redness and tingling that takes a few days to subside.
 It is important to keep the skin clean and moisturized with a quality skin care regimen.
 Additionally, because it can return, melasma is more about prevention than treatment.
 It is important to avoid direct sun exposure to the face along with using a daily moisturizer with SPF 30.